 Feeding time is early – 8am – but the cost makes the early start forgivable.
-At only $10 per person, this is an easy add to your itinerary.
+At only $10 per person, this is an easy addition to your itinerary.
 Bonus: No deciding where to have breakfast; eat while you wait!

 13. Satisfy your need for speed

-For a fun half-day outing, race around Hervey Bay Go Kart track then cool off for a few hours slip-sliding your way down the 120-metre water slide.
+For a fun half-day outing, race around Hervey Bay Go Kart Track then cool off for a few hours slip-sliding your way down the 120-metre water slide.

 14. Take the ultimate

 Stretching 200kms from Noosa on the Sunshine Coast to Maryborough on the Fraser Coast, it’s a road trip like no other.
 Ditch the highway for beach with window seat views of the surf and sandy headlands.

 15. See under the sea